IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemDS/readme.md

-# Creating services for provisioning Db2 for z/OS data sharing groups as a service (DBaaS) with the Db2 software services template
+# Creating Db2 for z/OS data sharing group provisioning services

 With the Db2 data sharing software services template, you can create services that rapidly provision from scratch one or multiple Db2 data sharing groups, in IBM Cloud Provisioning and Management for z/OS.
 For information about cloud provisioning, including a description of the roles involved, see [Cloud provisioning services](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.izua700/izuprog_CloudProvisioning.htm#CloudProvisioningServices).